1stdnsltd/c-dac-checker-proxy/README.md

 **IMPORTANT**

-	ensure that you link pthread
+Ensure that you link pthread

 Compiling